Aditya-Kumar-Code/user-management-firebase/README.md

-Sure, here's a Postman collection for your FastAPI-based API, along with brief descriptions of each endpoint.
+here's a Postman collection for my FastAPI-based API, along with brief descriptions of each endpoint.
 You can import this collection into Postman to interact with your API.

 ### Postman Collection: FastAPI Firebase Auth